Before he was killed by police, Hakim Littleton was trying to get out of Detroit.

 Family members have described the household in which Littleton grew up as “revolutionary” and, according to a cousin, he was the progeny of Black Panthers.
 Littleton’s aunt, Noloyiso Maat Bey, recruited Fred Hampton, Jr., the son of the party's slain leader, to speak at her nephew’s vigil.

-She won’t say much about the family’s ideology — aware of how they could be perceived — but she is willing to share that Littleton was taught about slavery and disenfranchisement from a young age.
+She wouldn't say much about the family’s ideology — aware of how they could be perceived — but she was willing to share that Littleton was taught about slavery and disenfranchisement from a young age.
 “He understood we were kidnapped and branded as animals,” added her husband, Miguel Geronimo.

-The lessons appeared to stick.
-In social media posts, Littleton expressed shock and outrage over deadly racist incidents involving Black people across the country — including an alleged lynching in Oklahoma and the murder of Botham Jean by a Dallas police officer who some believe received too light a sentence.
+The family's persepctive appeared to rub off on Littleton.
+In social media posts, he expressed shock and outrage over deadly racist incidents involving Black people across the country — including an alleged lynching in Oklahoma and the murder of Botham Jean by a Dallas police officer who critics say received too light a sentence.

 As is typical when discussing the deceased, there’s a tendency to smooth over the more complicated aspects of one’s story.
 Loved ones remembered Littleton almost exclusively in a positive light — loving, loyal and upstanding, a young man who “never walked around with his pants down,” or sagging, and would “give you the shirt off his back.”
 He was also said to be deep and insightful, an avid reader with an interest in history.